rnickles/audience1st_wiki/Home.md

 service](https://nickjanetakis.com/blog/ngrok-lvhme-nipio-a-trilogy-for-local-development-and-testing#lvh-me)
 that always resolves to `localhost`.

+6.  **WARNING.** When you run `rails console` to get a REPL, the first thing you should type in the console is `Apartment::Tenant.switch! 'my-tenant-name'` to switch to the (only) tenant's database schema.

 5. The app should now be able to run and you should be able to login with the administrator password.
 Later you can designate other users as administrators.